h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 Installation hacks:

 - setup-alpine
 Follow the steps, case sensitive.
 Use most default first options personally.
-- setup-user
+Create a user as it will allow you to skip: setup-user

 apk update
 apk upgrade